Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Filtrations and equivariant -test configurations

 \section{Filtrations and equivariant $\mathbb R$-test configurations}

-In this section, we will classify the $\hat G$-equivariant $\mathbb R$-test configurations of a polarized $G$-compactification.
-Recall that for a polarized $G$-compactification $(M,L)$ with moment polytope $P_+$, we can decompose $H^0(M,L^k)$ into direct sum of irreducible $\hat G$-representations \cite[Section 2.1]{AK}.
-That is, \eqref{H0kL} reduces to (cf. \cite[Section 2.1]{AK} or \cite{AB2}),
+In this section, we classify the $\hat G$-equivariant normal $\mathbb R$-test configurations of a polarized $G$-compactification.
+For simplicity, we write $\mathfrak M$ in short of $\mathfrak M(G)$.
+Recall that for a polarized $G$-compactification $(M,L)$ with moment polytope $P_+$, we can decompose $H^0(M,L^k)$ into direct sum of irreducible $\hat G$-representations \cite[Section 2.1]{AK},

-where $V_\lambda$ is the irreducible $G$-representation of highest weight $\lambda$ and The Kodaira ring of $M$ is given by
+where $V_\lambda$ is the irreducible $G$-representation of highest weight $\lambda$ and ${\rm End}(V_\lambda)\cong V_\lambda\otimes V^*_\lambda.$ The Kodaira ring of $M$ is given by

 Suppose that $\mathcal F$ is a $\hat G$-equivariant filtration on $R$.
 Then by Definition \ref{filtrantion-def} (1)-(2), we have